On World Mental Health Day, and everyday, we’re here for you.

 Give to others

 Helping others makes you feel better about yourself, even something as small as a smile, a thank you or a kind word.
-Take a look at volunteering opportunities in York.

 Keep in touch with family and friends